roshanfer-project/roshanfer-sidecar/docs/rpc_flow.md

 # Request Flow

 # Ingress
-We are using `ConnectionType::EGRESS` path because it fits better with `ppm` logics.
+We are using `ConnectionType::EGRESS` path because it fits better with `ppm` logics.This means requests enter the sidecar from `ConnectionType::INGRESS`.
+Then it is forwarded to upstream of EGRESS.
+The responses follow the reverse path.
+Therefore, we do not use `ConnectionType::INGRESS` for Ingress at all.
 Only HTTP/1 is used here.

 ## Request
 Requests are recieved on `ConnectionDirection::DOWNSTREAM` direction.